filecoin-project/eudico/FAQ.md

 **Q: How do you send a transaction directly from the code?**
 **A:** By using the `api-MpoolPushMessage.` See it use [here](https://github.com/filecoin-project/eudico/blob/113829e7fc115daac08ea0217170baddcb7788ba/chain/consensus/hierarchical/subnet/manager/manager.go#L375-L391).

-**Q: How to initialize an actor?
+**Q: How can a built-in actor be initialize?
-A:** This is tricky and can be done by imitating [this code](https://github.com/filecoin-project/eudico/blob/113829e7fc115daac08ea0217170baddcb7788ba/chain/consensus/hierarchical/actors/subnet/genesis.go#L131).
+A:** This is tricky and can be done by doing something similar to [this code](https://github.com/filecoin-project/eudico/blob/113829e7fc115daac08ea0217170baddcb7788ba/chain/consensus/hierarchical/actors/subnet/genesis.go#L131).

-**Q: How to run a consensus protocol?
+**Q: How can I run an eudico network with a specific consensus protocol?
 A:** Use the following commands:

 Run a network: